From carriers of mail to emperors’ pets, the zodiac animal had a special place in ancient China

 Dogs became even more popular as pets in the Ming (1368 – 1644) and Qing (1616 – 1911) dynasties, with several famous Chinese breeds developed in this period, such as the Shar Pei and pug.
 Dogs were especially loved in the Qing court.
 Hunting dogs started as favorites of the Manchu emperors who came from a nomadic culture.
 The Yongzheng Emperor, known for his diligence, actually made time in his busy schedule to design clothes, a bed, and hats for his beloved dogs.
 As the Manchu rulers settled into a peaceful and opulent lifestyle, the court’s favorite breed became the smaller Pekingese, also known as “lion dog” or 京巴儿 (jīngbā’er).
 The Empress Dowager Cixi kept a dozen of small dogs, but her favorites, “Sea Dragon” and “Black Jade,” were both Pekingese.

 From myth and legends to history, dogs had a special place in the lives of the ancient Chinese, as well as all human civilizations.
 Over the millennia, the canine-human dynamic has evolved with time.
-In this Year of the Dog, we hope your year will be 旺旺旺!
+In the Year of the Dog or any other year, we hope all your endeavors will be 旺旺旺!